 Preparing our democracy for the next emergency

-The COVID-19 pandemic saw New Zealand enter its second nationwide state of emergency in March 2020.
+The COVID-19 pandemic saw New Zealand enter its second nationwide state of emergency.
 This gave the Government access to levels of power not seen in New Zealand since the 1950s, perhaps ever.
 As a nation, we got lucky this time – the pandemic exposed constitutional weaknesses that might have been exploited if we had leaders with a more totalitarian bent.

 New Zealand’s first nationwide state of emergency was declared in response to the Christchurch earthquakes of February 2011.
-Following that emergency, a Royal Commission of Inquiry was established to examine the building codes, building standards, and built environment in Christchurch to ensure that the city would be better prepared for another earthquake.
-Following this example, our paper Civic Defence: Defining roles and preparing our democracy for the next emergency joins lawyers, academics, and politicians in their call for the establishment of a Royal Commission of Inquiry to investigate the response to the COVID-19 pandemic and state of emergency.
+After the emergency, a Royal Commission of Inquiry was established to ensure that the city would be better prepared for another earthquake.
+Following this example, our recently released paper Civic Defence: Defining roles and preparing our democracy for the next emergency joins lawyers, academics, and politicians in their call to establish a Royal Commission of Inquiry and investigate the response to the COVID-19 pandemic and state of emergency.

-In the face of the scary unknown of an emergency it’s easy to simply accept the actions of those in charge as essential to protecting us, and as a result New Zealanders put a lot of trust in the Government’s response, readily accepting the extreme restrictions on our freedoms of movement and assembly.
-This expansion of government control, and our compliance with it, has meant that we now enjoy a practically COVID-19 free society, but in the wake of this historic moment, it’s worth investigating what happened, and why.
+In the face of the scary unknown of an emergency it’s easy to accept the actions of those in charge as essential to protecting us, and as a result New Zealanders put a lot of trust in the Government’s response, readily accepting extreme restrictions on our freedoms.
+And so, in the wake of this historic moment, it’s worth investigating what happened, and why.

-I’m certainly not suggesting that our Government is authoritarian, or even moving toward becoming an authoritarian regime.
-In fact, we would do well to recognise the success of the Government’s response and celebrate that New Zealanders are currently able to live in relative freedom compared to much of the world.
+I’m certainly not suggesting that our Government is authoritarian.
+In fact, we would do well to recognise the success of the Government’s response and celebrate that New Zealanders currently live in relative freedom compared to much of the world.
 However, that may be down to the luck of who was in charge and that those people were respectful of the power they held rather than sufficient constitutional protections.
 While this isn’t an argument in favour of a written constitution, no defence against the misuse of power should depend upon the goodness of our politicians’ intent.